barsuksergey/Portfolio/README.md

 # Portfolio
-My public portfolio
-The train.csv file was too large, but you can always ask me to get to try the algorithm!
+The train.csv file was too large, but you can always ask me to get it to try the algorithm!